openstack/openstack-manuals/doc/common-rst/get_started_image_service.rst

   Various repository types are supported including normal file systems, Object Storage, RADOS block devices, HTTP, and Amazon S3.
   Note that some repositories will only support read-only usage.

+Metadata definition service
+  A common API for vendors, admins, services, and users to meaningfully define their own custom metadata.
+This metadata can be used on different types of resources like images, artifacts, volumes, flavors, and aggregates.
+A definition includes the new property's key, description, constraints, and the resource types which it can be associated with.